mikkelsvartveit/thesis/masterproject/text/content/03-methodology.md

 We have found that large, consistent sources of precompiled binaries for embedded and bare-metal systems are hard to come by, a notion also shared by the authors of ISAdetect and CpuRec [@Kairajarvi2020; @Granboulan_paper2020].
 To overcome this limitation and produce a well-documented, correctly labeled dataset, we compile binary programs for uncommon architectures using cross-compilation with \ac{GCC} and GNU Binutils.
 We develop a pipeline consisting of three steps:

-1. creating containerized workable cross-compiler toolchains for different \acp{ISA}
+1. Creating containerized workable cross-compiler toolchains for different \acp{ISA}.
-2. gathering compilable source code, configuring the toolchains, and compiling binaries
+2. Gathering compilable source code, configuring the toolchains, and compiling binaries.
-3. extracting features and relevant data from the compiled libraries.
+3. Extracting features and relevant data from the compiled libraries.

 Given ISAdetect's comprehensive architectural coverage, we focus on \acp{ISA} not included in their dataset.
 Our pipeline is extendable and can incorporate additional target toolchains and binary sources as needed.